DIN-Foundation/bcs-ntnu-2021/report/02-development-process.md

 List of tasks that are planned to be implemented in the near future, and have enough details ironed out to make it possible to start the implementation.

-Tasks are moved from `Backlog` to `Todo`:
+Tasks are moved from `Inbox` to `Todo`:
 - After being discussed in the weekly domain-experts meeting.
 - **or** after an ad-hoc meeting dedicated to discussing a specific task.
 - **or** after the developer has researched/learned something which makes a task "obviously implementable".
 If a developer does this, it should be clearly communicated in the next weekly domain-experts meeting.

 **3. In Progress**

 List of tasks that are in progress.
-A developer have written words or code.
+A developer have written words, code or done something else.
 These tasks should ideally be linked to an open Pull Request on Github with a WIP label on it.

 **4. In Review**